csci-1301/csci-1301.github.io/index.md

 ---

 <!--
-basic index page for pages website, this page makes some assumptions about paths based on what is defined in the makefile, just be aware of that while editing -->
+Basic index page for pages website, this page makes some assumptions about paths based on what is defined in the makefile, just be aware of that while editing -->

 Welcome to the course resources website for CSCI 1301 at Augusta University.

 ### Book